pepopowitz/tdd-workshop/module-4ab/README.md

 **Hint**: You'll write your tests in the `module-4ab/app/search-form/render-successful-output.spec.js` file.
 The existing test named `it('renders a list if there are results')` is a good example to look at.

 **Hint**: Everything you need to implement this feature can already be found in the renderSuccessfulOutput function & tests.
+You might also find the renderErroneousOutput function & tests useful.

 If you get stuck on this feature, see [`./__solutions/app/search-form/render-successful-output.js`](./__solutions/app/search-form/render-successful-output.js) and [`./__solutions/app/search-form/render-successful-output.spec.js`](./__solutions/app/search-form/render-successful-output.spec.js) for a possible solution.

-#### When the API throws an error, we should show a message that says "Something went wrong."

-We can't recreate this in the app at the moment, but we've been told that the API sometimes returns an error.
-We should probably account for this possibility, and add a message that indicates when something went wrong.

-We've already stubbed this function out - our orchestration tests verified that when an error occurred, we would call a function named `renderErroneousOutput`, imported from `render-erroneous-output.js`.

-This function doesn't actually do what we need it to do, though.

-👉 Implement a feature, using TDD, such that when the API throws an error, the user sees a message that says "Something went wrong.".

-**Hint**: You'll implement this logic in the `module-4ab/app/search-form/render-erroneous-output.js` file.

-**Hint**: You'll write your tests in the `module-4ab/app/search-form/render-erroneous-output.spec.js` file.

-**Hint**: Everything you need to implement this feature can be found in the renderErroneousOutput function & tests.

-If you get stuck on this feature, see [`./__solutions/app/search-form/render-erroneous-output.js`](./__solutions/app/search-form/render-erroneous-output.js) and [`./__solutions/app/search-form/render-erroneous-output.spec.js`](./__solutions/app/search-form/render-erroneous-output.spec.js) for a possible solution.

 ## Module 4b: Business Logic